mohzameer/thinkloopv1/INTEGRATION_COMPLETE.md

 ## Congratulations! 🎉

-Your ThinkPost app is now fully integrated with Firebase and ready to use!
+Your ThinkLoops app is now fully integrated with Firebase and ready to use!

 All data is:
 - ✅ Persisted to Firestore